How to Prevent Pregnancy After Unprotected Sex: What You Need to Know in the Philippines

 Why Emergency Contraception Is Not an Abortion

 A crucial distinction: emergency contraception prevents pregnancy; it does not terminate one.
-It acts by stopping or delaying ovulation, preventing sperm from meeting the egg, or altering the uterine environment so that implantation is less likely—but only before a pregnancy is established.
+It acts by stopping or delaying ovulation.
+It prevents sperm from meeting the egg.
+It also alters the uterine environment to make implantation less likely—but only before a pregnancy is established.
 (World Health Organization)

 In the Philippines, abortion is illegal under nearly all circumstances, so safe and legal pregnancy prevention is especially important.
 (Wikipedia)